oredaze/dotfiles/README.md

 ### Additional info:
 - To set your wallpaper with ranger go to it and press "zw"
-- To set your colors from a predefined .json file go to it and launch it and restart herbstluft
+- To set your colors from a predefined .json file go to it and launch it and reload herbstluftwm
 (more in .config/wal/colorschemes/dark).
 This has the best result.
 Download more schemes [here](https://github.com/dylanaraps/pywal/tree/master/pywal/colorschemes).
 - To steal all the colors from an image go to it and press "zc"
 - To steal all the colors from an image and reload everything go to it and press "zC"